George Washington's relations with the Iroquois Confederacy: Revolutionary Indian affairs

 During the American Revolution, George Washington was among the most experienced Patriot leaders involved in diplomatic efforts with Native American tribes in the Ohio River Valley.
-At the time, the Iroquois Confederacy was fractured: the Seneca and Mohawk allied with the British, while the Oneida and Tuscarora showed inclinations to support the Patriot cause.
+At the time, the Haudenosaunee Confederacy was fractured: the Seneca and Mohawk allied with the British, while the Oneida and Tuscarora showed inclinations to support the Patriot cause.

-In 1775, the Continental Congress expressed concern over British efforts to forge alliances with the Iroquois Confederacy in the Ohio River Valley.
+In 1775, the Continental Congress expressed concern over British efforts to forge alliances with the Haudenosaunee Confederacy in the Ohio River Valley.
 Reports indicated the presence of British agents—many of whom were Loyalist colonists—in the region, and that it was serving as a refuge for deserters and draft dodgers.
 To address this, Congress established three committees to negotiate with various tribes and, by 1776, had appropriated $30,000 for tribal diplomacy, including gifts and travel expenses.

-Washington was tasked with facilitating a military alliance with the Oneida and Tuscarora tribes—members of the Iroquois Confederacy who had not joined the British.
-Recalling his earlier experiences alongside Native leaders such as the Seneca chief Half King, Washington advocated for joint military operations between colonial troops and Native allies.
+Washington was tasked with facilitating a military alliance with the Oneida and Tuscarora tribes—members of the Haudenosaunee Confederacy who had not joined the British.
+Recalling his earlier experiences alongside Native leaders such as the Seneca chief Tanacharison, Washington advocated for joint military operations between colonial troops and Native allies.
 He wrote: "Such a body of Indians, joined by some of our woodsmen, would probably strike no small terror into the British and foreign troops, particularly the newcomers."

 In 1777, Washington met with an Oneida chief and missionary Reverend Samuel Kirkland at his headquarters in Morristown, New Jersey.
 During this meeting, the Oneida formally declared their alliance with the Patriots.
 They later participated in the Battle of Oriskany, where they fought against Loyalist forces supported by the Seneca and Mohawk.
 The Oneida continued to support the Patriot cause throughout the war, particularly in engagements along the western frontier.

-In response to a series of raids by Loyalist and Iroquois forces on settlements in New York and Pennsylvania, Congress ordered a retaliatory campaign.
-In 1778, Washington assigned Major General John Sullivan to lead an expedition aimed at dismantling the military capabilities of the Iroquois nations allied with the British.
+In response to a series of raids by Loyalist and Haudenosaunee forces on settlements in New York and Pennsylvania, Congress ordered a retaliatory campaign.
+In 1778, Washington assigned Major General John Sullivan to lead an expedition aimed at dismantling the military capabilities of the Haudenosaunee nations allied with the British.
 Washington instructed Sullivan to “lay waste all the settlements around…in the most effectual manner, that the country may not be merely overrun, but destroyed.”

 Known as the Sullivan–Clinton Campaign, the operation encountered less resistance than anticipated.
 Discipline among Patriot troops deteriorated, and widespread destruction followed.
-Approximately sixty Iroquois towns were destroyed—ranging from larger settlements to small agricultural communities.
+Approximately sixty Haudenosaunee towns were destroyed—ranging from larger settlements to small agricultural communities.